Glucose Test During Pregnancy: Everything You Need To Know

 Are There Alternatives to Glucola?

-Although it is not advisable to skip the glucose test during pregnancy entirely, there are some alternatives to Glucola if you have reservations about the typical test.
-Some women have concerns about the ingredients in Glucola, while others worry about the side effects of drinking 50 grams of sugar in five minutes or less.
-It could be worthwhile to research alternatives to Glucola because one review showed that women who took the diabetes test using food instead of drink tolerated it better.4
+Although it isn’t advisable to skip the glucose test during pregnancy entirely, there are some alternatives to glucola if you have reservations about the typical test.
+Some women have concerns about the ingredients in glucola, while others worry about the side effects of drinking 50 grams of sugar in five minutes or less.
+It could be worthwhile to research alternatives to glucola.
+One review showed that women who took the diabetes test using food instead of drink tolerated it better.4 Some potential research-backed alternatives include using Twizzlers or jellybeans.5,6

-There are also newer products on the market, such as The Fresh Test, a packet of powder that touts cleaner, organic ingredients while still fulfilling the 50 grams of sugar obligation.
+There are also newer alternatives on the market, such as The Fresh Test, a packet of powder that touts cleaner, organic ingredients while still fulfilling the 50 grams of sugar obligation.
 The packet gets mixed into water, and you proceed with the blood draw one hour later.

 How To Prepare for a Glucose Test During Pregnancy

-If you hope to use an alternative to Glucola for your glucose test, be sure to talk to your doctor beforehand.
-They will need to approve you using a different test substance—some providers will not do the blood draw for you if you do not use their drink.
-You will also need to receive instructions on how much to buy and what, whether candy, a beverage, or something else.
+If you hope to use an alternative to glucola for your glucose test, be sure to talk to your doctor beforehand.
+They will need to approve you using a different test substance.
+Some providers won’t do the blood draw for you if you don’t use their drink.
+You will also need to receive instructions on what and how much to buy, whether candy, a beverage, or something else.
 You will likely have to supply your glucose test alternative.
+If you exceed the blood glucose threshold on the one-hour test, you may have to fast before the three-hour test.11

 What If the Glucose Test During Pregnancy Comes Back Too High?